Blog Home

 What are the Benefits of Teaching Children How to Cook?

 Measuring and mixing are only one part of the cooking experience.
 Be sure to involve children in recipe reading to help them better understand the process of cooking food.
-Cooking can also teach lessons of science, family history, and food culture.
-By exploring how foods cook and bake and the essential ingredients for creating these reactions, you can focus on science education.
-You can celebrate your family history and food culture by preparing recipes that your grandparents used to make, or study the globe, pick your favorite country and prepare the national dish together.
+Cooking can also teach lessons about science, family history, and food culture.
+You can focus on science education by exploring how foods cook and bake and the essential ingredients for creating these reactions.
+You can celebrate your family history and food culture by preparing recipes that your grandparents used to make, or study a country and prepare the national dish together.

 When Should Children Start Cooking?

 Children of all ages can be involved in the kitchen.
 Begin with basic tasks, and as children grow and build skills, continue to increase the responsibility while providing supervision as necessary.
-Children under 5 can scrub root vegetables, rinse greens in a colander, count or measure ingredients, stir, and sprinkle.
-Children from 5 to 10 can learn to crack and separate eggs, operate a stand mixer, mash foods, and roll out dough.
-When using safe, kid-friendly kitchen tools, older children can grate cheese, peel vegetables, and begin basic chopping and slicing.
+Children under five can scrub root vegetables, rinse greens in a colander, count or measure ingredients, stir, and sprinkle.
+Children ages 5 to 10 can learn to crack and separate eggs, operate a stand mixer, mash foods, and roll dough.
+When using kid-friendly kitchen tools, older children can grate cheese, peel vegetables, and begin chopping and slicing.

 What’s the Best Way to Start Cooking as a Family?